A stressed woman covering her face while sitting on a couch.

 BIOLOGY OF THE STRESS RESPONSE

 In response to stress, our brain activates our sympathetic nervous system which regulates key body functions making us more adaptable.
-Once our brain discerns a threat (e.g. stressor), the hypothalamus secretes a series of hormones to activate our natural defense system.
+Once our brain discerns a threat (e.g. stressor), the hypothalamus secretes a series of compounds to activate our natural defense system.

 First, the pituitary gland gets activated to maintain a homeostatic balance of critical bodily functions.
 Second, the amygdala gets activated to discern any imminent threat to our body.
 The amygdala plays a central role in the emotion of fear.
 The amygdala releases a jolt of the brain chemical catecholamine to arouse and excite our bodies into hyper-alertness.
 The purpose is to determine if the perceived threat is real or passing.

 If it turns out that the threat is empty (e.g. being scared by a playful prank), then the catecholamines will be reabsorbed and initiate a shutdown of our alert system, returning our body to its pre-threat homeostatic balance.
-But, if a threat is deemed legitimate, the amygdala will activate the adrenal gland to flood our blood stream with two stress hormones: adrenaline and cortisol.
+But, if a threat is deemed legitimate, the amygdala will activate the adrenal gland to flood our blood stream with two stress things: adrenaline and cortisol.

 The sole purpose of adrenaline is to keep us alive to see another day.
 When adrenaline hits our blood stream it activates our fight, flight or freeze response.
 Our respirations and heart rate increase, pulling in more oxygen to oxygenate our blood to be pumped to all vital organs and muscles to access our strength while muting our pain sensitivity.
 Next, it focuses our attention to monitor the threat.
 Next, it restricts our abstract thinking abilities to basic survival mental processes.
 Adrenaline is only meant to be activated over the short term.
 Once we’ve fought off the threat or made our way to safety, the adrenaline is to be reabsorbed initiating a shutdown of the survival response.